FeelsDEX/feels/docs/204_pool_oracle.md

 - The `update` method on the `OracleState` account is called at the end of every swap.
 - The method performs the following steps:
   1. It retrieves the last observation from the ring buffer.
-  2. It only proceeds if the current block timestamp is greater than the last observation's timestamp.
+  2. It only proceeds if the current block timestamp is greater than the last observation's timestamp (skip write when timestamp has not advanced to avoid redundant updates and CU spikes).
   3. It calculates the time delta since the last observation.
   4. It calculates the new `tick_cumulative` by adding `(last_tick * time_delta)` to the previous `tick_cumulative`.
   5. It advances the `observation_index` to the next slot in the ring buffer.
   6. It writes a new `Observation` with the current timestamp and the new cumulative value into this new slot.
   7. If the ring buffer is not yet full, it may increment the `observation_cardinality`.

 ### 4.3.
-Calculating the GTWAP
+Calculating the GTWAP (Lazy, On-Read Accumulation)

 - Any on-chain program can calculate the GTWAP over a desired period by calling `get_twap_tick(seconds_ago)`.
-- This function:
+- This function performs a lazy accumulation so inactive pools do not require cranks:
-  1. Determines the target timestamp (`now - seconds_ago`).
+  1. Determines `now` from the current clock and the target timestamp (`now - seconds_ago`).
+  2. Uses the most recent stored observation as the “new” point, but virtually extends it to `now` by adding `last_tick * (now - last_obs_ts)` to the cumulative value (no write required).
-  2. Searches the `observations` array to find the initialized observation whose timestamp is closest to, but not after, the target timestamp.
+  3. Searches the ring to find the observation closest to, but not after, the target timestamp.
-  3. It retrieves this old observation and the most recent observation.
-  4. It calculates the average tick as `(tick_cumulative_new - tick_cumulative_old) / (timestamp_new - timestamp_old)`.
+  4. Computes the average tick as `(tick_cumulative(now) - tick_cumulative_old) / (now - timestamp_old)`.

+This makes GTWAP liveness maintenance-free for inactive pools: time continues to accrue at the last known tick and is realized lazily on read.

 ## 5. Security and Manipulation Resistance